Michael H. Winek

 Memberships and Affiliations

 Mr. Winek is a member of the Allegheny County, Pennsylvania, West Virginia, Ohio and American Bar Associations.
 He is currently a member of the Pennsylvania Climate Change Advisory Committee and the Pennsylvania Air Quality Technical Advisory Committee.
-Mr. Winek has been listed in The Best Lawyers in America® for Environmental Law since 2013.
+Mr. Winek has been listed in The Best Lawyers in America® by BL Rankings for Environmental Law since 2013.

 - Winek, Michael H. and Rice, Seth A. “Climate Change: What Is Really Happening That Will Affect Your Business,” Going Green: Green Technology and Developments Supplement to The Legal Intelligencer and Pennsylvania Law Weekly, June 16, 2008.